 The remote education provided is equivalent in length to the core teaching pupils would receive in school and will include both recorded or live direct teaching time, and time for pupils to complete tasks and assignments independently.
 The amount of remote education provided is, as a minimum:

 Key Stage 1: 3 hours a day on average across the cohort, with less for pupils in EYFS

 Reception and year 1 pupils have a flexible approach for completing work set.
 This is because younger pupils require more adult input and adopting this approach takes the pressure off parents allowing them to support their children when possible.
 Year 2 and KS2 pupils are expected to attend 4.5 hours a day of live teaching with an expectation that children complete book tasks that would approximately take them 1 hour to do.

 Online learning will be accessed through google classroom.
 Work and correspondence will be done through the virtual classroom.
 Pupils receive live lessons in line with the remote learning timetable on google meets which are linked into the virtual classroom.
 Each child has been issued a digital learning journal where work can be completed or uploaded to if working on hard copy.
 Teachers will mark the journals daily and provided feedback to pupils.
 Parent correspondence will continue through ParentPAM and the enquiries helpdesk of the Academy.

 Remote learning policy

-The academy has a remote learning policy.
+The academy has a remote learning parent guidance.
 Please click the link below to read it.